tstromberg/goose/README.md

 ## Known Issues

-- Blocking logic is a WIP (we're working on it)
+- Blocking logic isn't 100% accurate (we're working on it)
-- Linux/BSD/Windows support is theoretical at best
+- Linux/BSD/Windows support likely works, but remains untested
 - The goose may not stop honking until you review your PRs

 ## Pricing